garretlowe/garretlowe.github.io/README.md

 ![New Recipe](images/new_recipe.png)

-You will be prompted to enter a new for your recipe, do so.
+You will be prompted to enter a new name for your recipe, do so.

 Now select your new recipe from the recipe list on the right side of the page.